quartzmo/mocha_rails/Readme.md

       expect(array.indexOf(4)).to.equal(-1)
 ```

-Start your server and go to `http://localhost:3000/mocha`, you should see Mocha's very attractive results page.
+Start your server and open `http://localhost:3000/mocha`.
+You should see Mocha's very attractive results page.
+If you
+see a completely blank page, check your JavaScript console for errors.
+If you see an almost blank page, with a
+few zeros in the upper right corner, you just need to add some tests.

 ## Credits

-* Chris Smith
+* Chris Smith (quartzmo)

 MochaRails was inspired by the design of [Jasminerice](https://github.com/bradphelan/jasminerice).